U.S. Court of Appeals Rules Extreme Obesity Not a Disability; What Small Business Owners Need to Know

 How Small Businesses and Employers Can Prevent Potential Discrimination Claims

-- Small business owners should create a process or policy to handle requests for accommodations that encourages open communication about what employees need to be successful at their job or applicants need to apply for a position.
+Small business owners should create a process or policy to handle requests for accommodations that encourages open communication about what employees need to be successful at their job or what applicants need to apply for a position.